 To receive updates about the project, sign up to receive our e-newsletter.

-The Minneapolis-St. Paul International Airport (MSP) 2040 Long-term Comprehensive Plan (“the Plan”) is a forward-looking planning tool that studies the facility and infrastructure needs based on projected 20-year passenger demand and aircraft operations.
+The MSP 2040 Long-term Comprehensive Plan (“the Plan”) is a forward-looking planning tool that studies the facility and infrastructure needs based on projected 20-year passenger demand and aircraft operations.

 The planning process will focus on evaluating when facility improvements are needed to accommodate project demand in a manner that is safe, efficient, orderly and cost-effective and that maintains and enhances customer service.